 The distance piece is designed to ensure that the gas in the boost cylinder is isolated from the air in the drive cylinder.
 There are piston rod seals at each end of the distance piece, and the distance between the rod seals is greater than the stroke length of the booster.
 Consequently, the section of piston rod which penetrates the drive cylinder never penetrates the boost cylinder and vice versa.

-There is one 1/8 NPT gas vent port with a breather installed.
+There is a 1/8 inch NPT gas vent port with a breather installed.
 Any air that leaks past the air seal, or gas which leaks past the gas side rod seal will flow out of this vent.
-The unit is supplied with breathers which vent to atmosphere.